Maxwell Fry: Modernism

 Fry first met pioneering social reformer Elizabeth Denby in 1934, whom he described as "a small dynamic woman", at a party in Henry Moore's studio.
 Denby had a sponsor, Lady Mozelle Sassoon, for the flats – R. E. Sassoon House – they had designed as part of a working-class estate around the Pioneer Health Centre in Peckham, London.
 As pleasant social housing at minimum cost, Sassoon House became his first collaboration with Denby.
 He worked again with Denby to create Kensal House, in Ladbroke Grove, London, on a disused corner of land belonging to the Gas Light and Coke Company between the Grand Union Canal and the railway.
-The project, completed in 1937, was for property developer Charles Kearley.
+The project was completed in 1937.
 Fry opportunistically planned the blocks of flats to curve in front of the site of a disused gasholder which then included a nursery school, and his simple design won the competition for this project.
 The result was a spacious estate for working-class people with modern shared amenities, which set new standards for its time.
 Fry admitted in his Autobiographical Sketches that during their work together his enthusiasm for their work on the project was for some time indistinguishable from his enthusiasm for her, distracted by the "sad inadequacies" of his own marriage: but he broke up the relationship because he admitted "...
 I failed publicly to acknowledge her and injured us both irreparably."

 Among Fry's well-known buildings of the 1930s are the Sun House, Frognal Lane, Hampstead (1936), and Miramonte in New Malden, Kingston, Surrey (1937).
 His obituarist for The Times wrote of this period that "places in Fry's office were much sought after by the eager young men of the profession.
 Many who later distinguished themselves passed through it and have never forgotten Fry's early influence on them."

-From 1937 to 1942 Fry worked as secretary, with Arthur Korn as chairman, on the governing committee of the MARS group plan for the redevelopment of postwar London, the results of which were outlined in his 1944 work Fine Building.
+From 1937 to 1942, Fry worked as secretary, with Arthur Korn as chairman, on the governing committee of the MARS group plan for the redevelopment of postwar London, the results of which were outlined in his 1944 work Fine Building.
 The plan was described by Dennis Sharp, one of Fry's collaborators, as "frankly Utopian and Socialistic in concept."

-In 1939 Fry became a fellow of the Royal Institute of British Architects.
+In 1939, Fry became a fellow of the Royal Institute of British Architects.

-During the Second World War he served with the Royal Engineers, ending the war with the rank of major.
+During the Second World War, he served with the Royal Engineers, ending the war with the rank of major.